KiwiFlavoredApollo/cobblemon-trainer-battle/docs/trainerteam.md

 ## Relative Level

+- You need to set `level_mode` to `relative` in trainer preset file
-- Pokémon levels ranging from -7 to 7 (inclusive) are considered as relative level
+- Sets the trainer Pokémon level relative to player's maximum party level
-- Pivot point is the highest Pokémon level in the player's party
+- If you set to `"level": 0`, then Pokémon will have same level as the player's maximum party level
+- If you set to `"level": 2`, then Pokémon will have two levels above the player's maximum party level
+- If you set to `"level": -2`, then Pokémon will have two levels below the player's maximum party level

 ## Form Names